Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Upgrades

-Gear is great, but you're here because you want to be a better you.
+All gear is great, but you're here because you want to be a better you.
 You want that special edge that only comes from blurring the line between flesh and machine.
 Lucky for you, all the bits you could possibly want to cram into your delicate self are right here.

 #### Surgery & Reestablishment